Leapfrog Competitors with Your Content Marketing Mission Statement

 Remember: it’s ok for your content to be fun.

-Cisco’s Tim Washer is an expert in helping companies lighten up their content.
-Getting a laugh brings customers closer and helps build the relationship.
+Tim Washer is an expert in helping companies lighten up their content.
+Getting a laugh brings customers closer and helps build relationships.

-As content mission statement can be very simple or very specific.
+A content mission statement can be very simple or very specific.
 At a minimum, it must answer all 3 of the 3 big questions.
+And address the needs of different buyer personas or segments.

-Today’s bonus question on content marketing mission statements came up in my content marketing workshop:
+Today’s bonus question on content marketing mission came up in my content marketing workshop:

 Then create a more granular content marketing mission statement for each of the company’s brands.
 Make sure the individual brands’ content mission statements line up with the company’s umbrella content mission statement.